Blog

 OT Environments Deserve OT-Specific Solutions

-Advances made in privileged access management, endpoint security, and other areas of IT security are certainly to be lauded, but these solutions simply cannot satisfy the security needs and priorities of OT environments.
-Beyond the inadequacies of the various tools types examined above, several additional realities make it difficult or impossible to apply IT solutions to OT use cases:
+Advances made in privileged access management, endpoint security, and other areas of IT security are to be lauded, but the fact remains that these solutions simply cannot satisfy the security needs and priorities of OT environments.
+Instead of forcing IT tools to fit OT constraints, industrial organizations must adopt security approaches built specifically for OT and able to protect legacy systems without downtime or disruption.

 Discover the Benefits of Cyolo PRO (Privileged Remote Operations)